Golan Heights: International views

-On 25 March 2019, then-President of the United States Donald Trump proclaimed U.S. recognition of the Golan Heights as a part of the State of Israel, making it the first country to do so.
-The 28 member states of the European Union declared in turn that they do not recognize Israeli sovereignty, and several experts on international law reiterated that the principle remains that land gained by either defensive or offensive wars cannot be legally annexed under international law.
-The European members of the UN Security Council issued a joint statement condemning the US announcement and the UN Secretary-General issued a statement saying that the status of the Golan had not changed.
-Under the subsequent Biden administration, the US State Department's annual report on human rights violations around the world once more refers to the West Bank, Gaza Strip, East Jerusalem and the Golan Heights as being territories occupied by Israel.
-However, in June 2021, the US' Biden administration affirmed that it will continue to maintain the previous administration's policy of recognizing Israeli sovereignty over the Golan Heights.
-However, Secretary of State Antony Blinken has "signalled openness to an eventual policy review".
+On 25 March 2019, then-President of the United States Donald Trump proclaimed U.S. recognition of the Golan Heights as part of Israel, making it the first country to do so.
+Israeli officials lobbied the United States into recognizing "Israeli sovereignty" over the territory.
+The 28 member states of the European Union declared in turn that they do not recognize Israeli sovereignty, and several experts on international law reiterated that the principle remains that land gained by either defensive or offensive wars cannot be legally annexed under international law.Zachary Laub, 'The Golan Heights: What's at Stake With Trump's Recognition,' Council of Foreign Relations 28 March 2019 The European members of the UN Security Council issued a joint statement condemning the U.S. announcement and the UN Secretary-General issued a statement saying that the status of the Golan had not changed.

+Under the subsequent administration of President Joe Biden, the U.S. State Department's annual report on human rights violations around the world again referred to the West Bank, Gaza Strip, East Jerusalem and the Golan Heights as being territories occupied by Israel.
+However, in June 2021, the Biden administration affirmed that it would maintain the previous administration's policy of recognizing Israeli sovereignty over the Golan Heights.

 UNDOF supervision

-UNDOF (the United Nations Disengagement Observer Force) was established in 1974 to supervise the implementation of the Agreement on Disengagement and maintain the ceasefire with an area of separation known as the UNDOF Zone.
+UNDOF, the United Nations Disengagement Observer Force, was established in 1974 to supervise the implementation of the Agreement on Disengagement and maintain the ceasefire with an area of separation known as the UNDOF Zone.
 Currently there are more than 1,000 UN peacekeepers there trying to sustain a peace.
 Syria and Israel still contest the ownership of the Heights but have not used overt military force since 1974.

 The great strategic value of the Heights both militarily and as a source of water means that a deal is uncertain.
 Members of the UN Disengagement force are usually the only individuals who cross the Israeli–Syrian de facto border (cease fire "Alpha Line"), but since 1988 Israel has allowed Druze pilgrims to cross into Syria to visit the shrine of Abel on Mount Qasioun.
 Since 1967, Druze brides have been allowed to cross into Syria, although they do so in the knowledge that they may not be able to return.

 Though the cease fire in the UNDOF zone has been largely uninterrupted since the seventies, in 2012 there were repeated violations from the Syrian side, including tanks and live gunfire, though these incidents are attributed to the ongoing Syrian Civil War rather than intentionally directed towards Israel.
 On 15 October 2018 the Quneitra border crossing between the Golan Heights and Syria reopened for United Nations Disengagement Observer Force (UNDOF) personnel after four years of closure.